Top Technologies for Mature Drivers: Consumer Insights

 To Learn More

-Crash avoidance technology videos on the Insurance Institute for Highway Safety’s website.
+Watch more crash avoidance technology videos from the Insurance Institute for Highway Safety.

 * This recent study is a follow up to the Top Technologies for Mature Drivers: Experts Ranking research conducted in 2012.
 The Hartford Center for Mature Market Excellence and the MIT AgeLab worked with a panel of leading experts in driving, aging and technology to conduct an extensive study that involved the review of 25 new technologies and the identification of 10 features that can benefit mature drivers.